nautobot/nautobot-app-nornir/README.md

 # Inventory

 The Nautobot ORM inventory is rather static in nature at this point.
 The user has the ability to define the `default` data.
-The native capabilites include.
+The native capabilities include.

 * Providing an object called within the `obj` key that is a Nautobot `Device` object instance.